 We all know the feeling — you’ve finished your meal and you want something sweet, and nothing else will cut it!
 This can be especially true if you’re in the early stages of your health journey.

 There are actually lots of healthy dessert options you can make ahead of time so you’ve got something available when you want dessert.
 While I believe that we shouldn’t deprive ourselves of the foods we love, there’s always a way to strike a balance by making sure you’re in a position to make healthy choices.

 I have so many healthy dessert options in the recipe section of my blog so check them out if you are looking for more ideas.

 Sweet tooth tip 4.
 Make healthy chocolate swaps

-Some healthy chocolate swaps may include:
+Some healthy swaps to try when you’re craving chocolate may include:

 - Instead of milk chocolate or white chocolate, try dark chocolates with a high percentage (75% or more) of cocoa.

 - Try products that contain cacao or carob instead.